sandstreamdev/std/README.md

 ##### Questions

 - How to get entries of an object?
-- How to get an array of key value pairs of an object?
+- How to get an array of key-value pairs of an object?

 #### enumerable

-Creates a 1 to 1 mapping of given values as an object.
+Creates a 1 to 1 mapping of the given values as an object.

 ##### Type signature